gonzaviale/gonzaviale/README.md

 -   [Picture Storm](https://github.com/gonzaviale/https://github.com/gonzaviale/picture-storm): It is a web application that allows users to create, manage and search for images, these can be local or external.

+-   [Heroes](https://github.com/gonzaviale/https://github.com/gonzaviale/heroes): It is an application made in Spring Boot in which pet owners can connect with each other to get blood donor pets.

 I am always looking for opportunities to improve my skills and learn new things, so I would love to receive feedback and suggestions on any projects you find on my profile.

 <br>